-Working from home has a bit of an unfair reputation.
-It stems from the idea that given the freedom to work from home, employees will skive.
-In actual fact, for the best part, the reverse is true and much research has been carried out to prove that working from home increases employee productivity, not the opposite.
+Working from home has a bad rep. It stems from the idea that given the freedom to work from home, employees will skive.
+In actual fact, for the best part, the reverse is true and it's pleasing to see the stats that prove the opposite.

-The key drivers effecting change in the way we work are technology and the millennial workforce.
-Technology on the go is enabling workers to complete tasks and attend meetings from anywhere in the world (as long as they can access a decent internet connection).
+The key drivers affecting change in the way we work are technology and the millennial workforce.
+Technology-on-the-go allows workers to complete tasks and attend meetings from anywhere in the world (as long as they can access a decent internet connection).
 And that includes working from home.

 1. Reduced commuting time

 Commuting for most is another stress and it takes up time that could otherwise be spent being more productive.